tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

     - https://www.mediawiki.org/wiki/User:Aisha_Khatun
     - https://en.wikipedia.org/wiki/User:Aisha_Khatun (auto)
 - Also for development purposes I created a [wikitech account](https://wikitech.wikimedia.org/wiki/Special:CreateAccount), aka Wikimedia developer account or LDAP account.
 This account is also connected to Gerrit.
 It is recommended to set up 2 factor authentication here.
 The provided scratch codes need to be securely saved, those will be required if you loose/can't access your phone to login.
 - Then I created a `phabricator account`, and connected it to both my wikimedia and wikitech accounts.
 Guidelines [here](https://www.mediawiki.org/wiki/Phabricator/Help#Creating_your_account).
 We had to set up 2 factor here as well.
 But phabricator does not provide any sort of scratch codes, so loosing phone is going to be a bummer.
 What you do is set a [committed identity](https://meta.wikimedia.org/wiki/Template:User_committed_identity) in your wiki user page so that if you get locked out of phabricator you can be recognized through your committed identity hash.
+[Here](https://www.mediawiki.org/wiki/Phabricator/Help/Two-factor_Authentication_Resets) are some more info.
 - Login to gerrit using your wikitech username and password, and there's your account.

-#### Gerrit and Docker
+### Gerrit and Docker

 All you need to know about git and gerrit for wikimedia is already covered in their wikis.
 Here's the [gerrit](https://www.mediawiki.org/wiki/Gerrit) starter.
 All links from this page are important, especially the [How to become a wikimedia hacker](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker) page.
-Follow the [instructions](https://www.mediawiki.org/wiki/Special:MyLanguage/Gerrit/Tutorial) to set up and use gerrit, set up docker and run the unit tests.
+Follow the **[instructions](https://www.mediawiki.org/wiki/Special:MyLanguage/Gerrit/Tutorial)** to set up and use gerrit.
+Keep note of some of the frequently required commands like the command to push changes to Gerrit is `git review -R` or `git review <branch name>` etc. Finally set up docker and run the unit tests.

-#### IRC
+### IRC
 [IRC](https://meta.wikimedia.org/wiki/IRC) or internet relay chat is a form of communication through pure texts and is popular among open source communities.
 There can be various IRC clients, either on your PC or online.
 You can connect to various servers and channels within those servers as you wish.
-You create a permanent account you will need to set up a password so no one else can use your name.
+To create a permanent account you will need to set up a password so no one else can use your name.
 Follow the [guide](https://meta.wikimedia.org/wiki/IRC/Instructions) to know more how to set it up.
+Note that all chat history is available as a text files.
+You can only see chat history on screen only after you have joined IRC.

-We used the freenode server (chat.freenode.net:6697).
-See [freenode](chat.freenode.net:6697).
+We used the [freenode]((http://freenode.net/)) server (chat.freenode.net:6697).
 I used `irccloud`, a web based client to connect to various channels of this server.
 This was more manageable as I created a account and simply set password so no one can impersonate me.
+See instructions to use IRC [here](https://meta.wikimedia.org/wiki/IRC/Instructions) and more about it [here](https://meta.wikimedia.org/wiki/IRC).
+List of Wikimedia IRC channels [here](https://meta.wikimedia.org/wiki/IRC/Channels).

-#### Mailing lists
+### Mailing lists
 Wikimedia has a LOT of mailing lists.
 I subscribed to some of those which concern my work over there.
 Like abstract-wikimedia, research and wikitech.
 The list of all mailing lists are [here](https://lists.wikimedia.org/).
 Anyone can join these lists to be updated on issues of their interest.
 I can basically get e-mail updates and also send information to everyone in the list through it.

 ## Onboarding and learning resources

 I have divided these materials into things about wikimedia and things to know to join wikimedia.

-#### About wikimedia:
+### About wikimedia:
 - [Wikipedia @ 20](https://wikipedia20.pubpub.org/)
 - [Movement Strategy](https://upload.wikimedia.org/wikipedia/commons/5/5b/Wikimedia_2030_Movement_Strategy_Recommendations_in_English.pdf)
 - [Abstract Wikipedia](https://arxiv.org/abs/2004.04733)
 - [WikiGnome](https://en.wikipedia.org/wiki/Wikipedia:WikiGnome).
 This is humorous.

-#### On-boarding:
+### On-boarding:
 - [Values](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Values)
 - [Guiding Principles](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Guiding_Principles)
 - [Wikimedia Engineering Architecture Principles](https://www.mediawiki.org/wiki/Wikimedia_Engineering_Architecture_Principles)
 - Debugging Teams: Better Productivity through Collaboration

+## Progress:
+1. **[Toolforge](https://wikitech.wikimedia.org/wiki/Portal:Toolforge)**: Created a toolforge account (logged in with wikitech account) and followed the [quickstart quide](https://wikitech.wikimedia.org/wiki/Portal:Toolforge/Quickstart).
+Had to go into several depths of links to create account, familiarize with how toolforge works and how to get started with it.
+To log in: `ssh USER@login.toolforge.org` and `become MYTOOL`.
+See **[VC in toolforge](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Version_Control_in_Toolforge)** and see [Toolforge from GitHub](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Auto-update_a_tool_from_GitHub) after you have cloned your Git Repo into your tool.
+2. Some more things to learn are [Grid](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid), [Database](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database).
+Tabular listing of all wikis [here](https://meta.wikimedia.org/wiki/Special:SiteMatrix).
+[Databases visual](https://www.mediawiki.org/w/index.php?title=Manual:Database_layout/diagram&action=render).
+3. Task: Use the action API to fetch all scrubunto modules for all wiki content, in parallel using the grid.
+Update these fetched data regularly.
+Enhance api queries with queries against the database replicas.
+Page contents (what we really want) is to be extracted with API as it's not available in database.
+    > You can maybe look at this in the other direction, though.
+It might be easier to do SQL queries via script to determine more reliably without API pagination the full list of modules to obtain, and then utilize the API or action=raw access to get everything you need for the actual Lua.
+It's also completely fine to just use the Action API for all of it!